jlukenoff/get_settings/README.md

 # Narvar Retailer Settings/Stylesheet script

-### A command line NodeJS script that pulls current retailer configurations and stylesheets from live Narvar track pages, then writes to files locally, initialized a local git repo, and commits the changes with a timestamp.
+### A command line NodeJS script that pulls current retailer configurations and stylesheets from live Narvar track pages, then writes to files locally, initializes a local git repo, and commits the changes with a timestamp.

 ## Related Projects